Deliver accessible PDFs via Odyssey--i.e. run PDFs through software to OCR before delivery

 If you have any questions in the meantime, please let me know.

 Is there any sense of where this is in the timeline?
 I see that the last update was that it would be part of the 9.2 release, but we're past that and this is still in the "Future Release" category.

 Many online courses require that all documents provided by the library, including document delivery, borrowed/scanned materials from other libraries, and course reserves, be OCR compliant.
 Individual users have reader technology that also requires OCR compliant documents.
 Please escalate this development.
 Sarah's note below indicates it will be part of 9.2, but the website doesn't show this feature as part of that release.

 Thanks, Sara, and all the folks at Atlas for making this happen!
 This is terrific news.

 Hello all, thank you for commenting or upvoting this enhancement idea.
-After the immense amount of interest, we are excited to say Support for External OCR workflows is planned for the next version release of ILLiad (v9.2).
+After the immense amount of interest, we are excited to say Support for External OCR workflows has been added to the roadmap for future development.

 If you would be interested in attending a focus group to discuss potential workflows, please comment below or contact me at email@example.com or 757-439-0208.